aad1416/animate-svg-layers/README.md

 1. Create a Layered SVG in Adobe Illustrator, Inkscape, etc.

-2. Copy your SVG code.
+2. launch "animate.svg.layers.exe" (https://github.com/aad1416/animate-svg-with-layers/releases).

-3. Open "animate.svg.layers.exe" (https://github.com/aad1416/animate-svg-with-layers/releases).
+      * Notice: if you have Python3 on your computer, you can run Source Code too.

-      * Notice: if you have Python3 on your computer, you can run "animate svg layers.pyw" too.
+3. If you copied the SVG code, the program fetch it from clipboard automatically.
+Else open your SVG file.

-4. Your animated SVG code is ready, just like that! also code is minified, so copy it and paste in your HTML or in your SVG file.
+4. Click on "animate".
+Your animated SVG code is ready, just like that! also code is minified.

 # how it works?